-If Continuous is selected the iServer will send temperature, humidity, dewpoint values and alarm relay status once every time amount selected in the Interval box.
+If Continuous is selected the iServer will send temperature, humidity, and dewpoint values once every time amount selected in the Interval box.

 The Command and Continuous modes operate when a network host opens a TCP connection to the iServer's IP address with port 2000.